moses-smt/mosesdecoder/vw/README.md

 * VWFeatureSourceBagOfWords: This creates a feature of form bow^token for every source sentence token.
-* VWFeatureSourceExternalFeatures: (not quite finished yet) when used with -inputtype 5 this can be used to supply additional feature to VW.
-The input is a tab-separated file, the first column is usual input sentence, all other columns can be used for meta-data.
-By default the second column is read in and features are split on whitespace.
+* VWFeatureSourceExternalFeatures column=0: (not quite finished yet) when used with -inputtype 5 this can be used to supply additional feature to VW.
+The input is a tab-separated file, the first column is the usual input sentence, all other columns can be used for meta-data.
+Parameter column=0 counts beginning with the first column that is not the input sentence.
 * VWFeatureSourceIndicator: Ass a feature for the whole source phrase.
 * VWFeatureSourcePhraseInternal: Adds a separate feature for every word of the source phrase.
-* VWFeatureSourceWindow: Adds source words in a window before and after the source phrase as features.
+* VWFeatureSourceWindow size=3: Adds source words in a window of size 3 before and after the source phrase as features.
 These does not overlap with VWFeatureSourcePhraseInternal.
 * VWFeatureTargetIndicator: Adds a feature for the whole target phrase.
 * VWFeatureTargetPhraseInternal: Adds a separate feature for every word of the target phrase.